SALT: What To Know About Rates, Loans, & Features

 Collateral options on SALT Lending include Bitcoin, Ethereum, Litecoin, USDC, and more.

 SALT loans don’t have many fees attached — in fact, the only fees you’ll find are fees for stabilization during market downturns.
-Here’s a breakdown of what you can expect from SALT Lending:
+Here’s a breakdown of what you can expect from SALT:

-APRs on SALT Lending loans vary based on LTV, terms, and any rewards from the StackWise program.
-Here’s a breakdown of approximate APRs you can expect on a SALT loan based on LTVs:
+The interest paid on SALT loans vary based on LTV, and terms.
+Here’s a breakdown of approximate rates you can expect on a SALT loan based on LTVs:

 • Once your loan hits a 75% LTV, you are issued your first margin call warning.
 SALT does not take any action at this point.